 Enjoy the flight to Paro, one of the most spectacular aerial journeys in the Himalayas.
 Upon arrival in Bhutan, we are cordially met and driven to the capital city of Thimphu.
 En route we enjoy the fresh mountain air and stop at Chuzom, the confluence of the Thimphu and Paro rivers, where we see three different styles of stupas: Tibetan, Nepalese and Bhutanese.
 When we reach Thimphu, time permitting, we take an evening walk through Bhutan’s capital city to admire the unusual mix of modern development and traditional buildings.

-Overnight: Hotel Kisa (Standard) or Hotel Druk (Deluxe), Thimphu (2 nights) (L, D)
+Overnight: Nagmay Heritage Hotel (Standard) or Hotel Druk (Deluxe), Thimphu (2 nights) (L, D)